pauldebryas/hnl-coffea-analysis/README.md

 # HNL analysis with coffea

-This code allows you to analyse HNL signal, background and data, see the cutflow and produce some plots.
+Offline analysis of HNL signal, background and data.

 ##  Requirements